 Being on the west coast of Italy, Viareggio experiences some truly stunning sunsets.
 If you are looking for a romantic date night idea, simply pick a restaurant with sea views and be there when the sun goes down.

-Aside from its incredible beaches, the main attraction here is the Carnival of Viareggio.
+Viareggio is also known for the Carnival of Viareggio.
 One of the most popular carnivals in Europe, swathes of tourists flock here every year to party.
 Keep that in mind if you don’t like crowds.
-With all the demand for accommodation around carnival season, hotel prices in the area soar.
-They also book up fast.
-Keep that in mind if you plan to visit in the month leading up to lent.

 If you are interested in the inner workings of the carnival, head to Viareggio Carnival Citadel.
 The citadel is an oval of sixteen warehouses where you can watch the parade floats being built.
 There’s also a museum and multimedia theatre to offer visitors more information about the festival.